gwding/agile_grasp2/README.md

 The package already comes with pre-trained machine learning classifiers and can be used (almost) out-of-the-box with RGBD cameras such as the Microsoft Kinect and the Asus Xtion Pro as well as point clouds stored as *.pcd files.

-The video below shows our package running on a Baxter robot.
-**TODO: add YT link**

 ## 2) Requirements